 the sample time until you can both display scopes and meet your accuracy

 and response time requirements.
-You must update the I/O driver sample
+Update the I/O driver sample time

 after changing the application sample time.